scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-lists.md

 From NumPy arrays
 -----------------

-The [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) constructor loads NumPy arrays differently from Python lists.
+The {class}`ak.Array` constructor loads NumPy arrays differently from Python lists.
 The inner dimensions of a NumPy array are guaranteed to have the same lengths, so they are interpreted as a fixed-length list type.

 ```{code-cell} ipython3
 numpy_array = np.arange(2*3*5).reshape(2, 3, 5)